 If you want a baby and have been trying for a year or more to get pregnant then some friendly advice might be helpful.
-Fertility is helped by good emotional and physical wellbeing and we will be proving information about this at our forthcoming event which is looking at a range of ways to improve your chances.
+Fertility is helped by good emotional and physical wellbeing and there are many ways to improve your chances.

 To get pregnant

 - a woman has to produce a mature egg

 - a man has to produce healthy sperm